The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 Recruits must have at least 30 shotgun pellets hit each target on the course (4 total).

-The max score possible on the Navy rifle assessment is 162 points whereas a minimum of 90 points is needed to complete the test.
+The max score possible on the Navy rifle assessment is 162 points whereas a minimum of 90 points is needed to pass the test.

 It may sound sophisticated, but considering that each shell consists of 9 pellets (and you get to fire 3-4 rounds per target) – accuracy is achievable with a little practice and knowledge.